History of Pete Fairbanks in Timeline

 2019: MLB Debut and Trade to Rays

-In 2019, Fairbanks debuted in MLB for the Texas Rangers but was traded to the Tampa Bay Rays later that season.
+In 2019, Pete Fairbanks debuted in MLB for the Texas Rangers but was later traded to the Tampa Bay Rays during the same season.

 July 7, 2021: Combined No-Hitter

-On July 7, 2021, Fairbanks combined with other pitchers to no-hit the Cleveland Indians, although it was not recorded as an official no-hitter due to being a truncated game.
+On July 7, 2021, Fairbanks combined with other pitchers to no–hit the Cleveland Indians in a truncated seven-inning game, though it was not recorded as an official no-hitter.

 March 30, 2022: Injury Announcement

-On March 30, 2022, it was announced that Fairbanks would miss three months due to a torn lat muscle.
+On March 30, 2022, it was announced that Fairbanks would miss three months of action due to a 50% tear of his lat muscle.

 January 27, 2023: Signed Contract Extension with Rays

-On January 27, 2023, Fairbanks signed a three-year, $12 million contract extension with the Rays.
+On January 27, 2023, Fairbanks signed a three-year, $12 million contract extension with the Tampa Bay Rays.

 On November 6, 2025, the Rays declined Fairbanks' 2026 option, making him a free agent.